vegaprotocol/specs/specs/0043-market-lifecycle.md

 **Exit:**

 - Price, liquidity or other monitoring system triggers suspension → Suspended
-- Trading termination is triggered (defined by a market parameter) → Trading Terminated
+- Trading termination is triggered by a product trigger (for futures, if the trading termination date, set by a market parameter, is reached) → Trading Terminated
 - Market change governance vote approves closure of market → Closed

 **Behaviour:**